 The comfort in the sky of a multi-engine aircraft is unrivaled by any single.

 The Night Rating on a Private Pilot Licence allows the holder to fly during the hours of darkness under Visual Flight Rules.
-There is no flight test or written exam.
-The minimum training hours are set out below and the costs are based on C-172 rates.
+There is no flight test or written exam for this Rating.

 Recreational Pilot Permit